The official blog of the Lung Institute.

 2 – Optimize the layout of your house.
 When you moved into your home, you made a conscious decision to put each thing in a certain place, but that doesn’t mean you should keep your home organized the same way.
 By placing items you use frequently in a convenient location, you can make your life easier and decrease the amount of energy needed to complete daily tasks.
 One example is your kitchen; position toasters, blenders, coffeemakers and other small everyday appliances on countertops instead of in cabinets.
 Store your dishes, pans and pots in positions that make sense for you; many people have a favorite frying pan that they use day in and day out, so instead of tucking it under the over, store it on your stovetop once you’ve washed it.
 Set up your house to fit your needs!
 If that means making a sit-down food-prep station, do it.
 Your house should be designed to help you breathe easier.

 1 – Have fun!
 A lot of people abandon all hope for having fun while living with COPD, but there isn’t a bigger mistake.
 While it is more difficult to be spontaneous, if you plan ahead, you can most definitely have a great time.
 Spend time with your family and friends!
 Make sure you bring a buffer of extra medication or oxygen in case of an extended stay as you never know if there will be issues with weather or transportation—or just because you are having a wonderful time!

 HAPPY NEW YEAR!

 The best way to organize your New Year to have a fabulous 2015 is to schedule a free consultation with the Lung Institute.
-Stem cell treatments at the Lung Institute could help you breathe easier and live better.
+Cellular treatments at the Lung Institute could help you breathe easier and live better.
 If you are ready to have a terrific New Year that isn’t tied down because of COPD, contact us or call us at (800) 729-3065.